 We're going to set up several stations or centers in the room, many with overlapping functions, to cover the activities listed below (remember, if you can't fit one or more of these activities in your laundry room, make a place for it elsewhere in your home):

-First, gather up all the laundry supplies you've kept, and place them close to your washer and dryer.
+First, after decluttering unwanted products, gather up all the laundry supplies you've kept, and place them close to your washer and dryer.

 Keep your supplies separated by type, and perhaps even place them in their order of use during the laundry process, such as laundry stain removers, then detergents, bleach and fabric softeners, for example.

 One of the most common ways to organize these supplies is on shelves or in cabinets.